Organize the kitchen with these Dollar Tree hacks. Keep your kitchen neat and decluttered with just a couple dollars.

 So, here’s a perfect solution – a mason jar.
 Mason jars are clear, they come in different sizes, and you probably already have a few in your pantry.
-If you don’t, get you mason jar here.
+If you don’t, get your mason jar here.

 Oh, that dreaded area under the sink!
 Why is it so hard to keep it organized?
 Is it because it’s dark, hard to access, or because there are so many pipes?

-No matter what the reason is, it always ends up in a big chaos of plastic bags, cleaning supplies, and God knows what else!
+No matter what the reason is, it always ends up in big chaos of plastic bags, cleaning supplies, and God knows what else!

 Here are more kitchen organizers you might want to make yourself!

 How’s your fridge doing?
 If you’re ready to say it’s fine, wait until the holiday season is over.

 It will probably look like a post-apocalyptic scene with all those bags of produce stuffed in the corners, jars of mayonnaise stacked on top of each other, pans everywhere, cartons of juice squeezed in between.